nickbrandt/GitLab/doc/user/project/pipelines/settings.md

 1. Check the **Auto-cancel redundant, pending pipelines** checkbox.
 1. Click **Save changes**.

-## Drop older active deployments
+## Skip older, pending deployment jobs

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/25276) in GitLab 12.9.

-The number of pipelines running for your project can be important enough so that concurrent deployment jobs are scheduled to run within the same time frame.
+Your project may have multiple concurrent deployment jobs that are scheduled to run within the same time frame.

-This can lead to a situation where an older deployment job can be run after a newer one, which may not be a desired situation.
+This can lead to a situation where an older deployment job runs after a newer one, which may not be what you want.

-To avoid such scenario, check the **Drop older active deployments** checkbox and save the changes.
+To avoid this scenario:

+1. Go to **{settings}** **Settings > CI / CD**.
+1. Expand **General pipelines**.
+1. Check the **Skip older, pending deployment jobs** checkbox.
+1. Click **Save changes**.

+The pending deployment jobs will be skipped.

 ## Pipeline Badges